AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 As you can see we accessed the first argument using an array notation `arguments[0]`.

-Similarly to what we saw with the `this` keyword, Arrow functions inherit the value of the `arguments object` from their parent scope.
+Similarly to what we saw with the `this` keyword, arrow functions inherit the value of the `arguments object` from their parent scope.

 Let's have a look at this example with our previous list of runners: